Machine Perception Laboratory

 Time: 12:50 - 2:10 PM

-• 12:50-1:10 [to be confirmed] Data-Driven Feature Extraction and Stability of ECoG Speech and Hand Motor Decoding in an ALS Patient - Dean Krusienski (Virginia Commonwealth)
+• 12:50-1:10 Data-Driven Feature Extraction and Stability of ECoG Speech and Hand Motor Decoding in an ALS Patient - Dean Krusienski (Virginia Commonwealth) (abstract)

-• 1:30-1:50 Evidence Integration through Weighted Prediction Error: Behavioral Evidence and Computational Model - Alireza Soltani (Dartmouth)
+• 1:30-1:50 The Weight of an Error: Generalized Information Integration through Weighted Prediction Errors - Alireza Soltani (Dartmouth) (abstract)

 Coffee break